filecoin-project/chain-validation/gasmeter/Usage.md

 # Usage

-The gasmeter package is used to record and validate an implementations gas usage.
+The gasmeter is a tool used to record gas usage of an implementation when running chain-validation tests.

+## Record
-When recording, gasmeter will produce a file for each test that is ran.
-The file will be named after the test it is generate for with all character but alpha numeric striped.
-The file will contain gas data in the form:
+When set to record the gasmeter will produce a file containing gas values for each test run during chain-validation.
+The file will look similar to:

 ```text
 GasUnitsUsed
 GasUnitsUsed